okunlolafz/Bouncing-Balloons-Booleans/README.md

 ## Overview

-Bouncing Balloons Booleans is a delightful Unity game where players interact with bouncing balloons.
-The game involves spawning balloons at random intervals, avoiding collisions, and managing balloon destruction when they go beyond certain positional limits.
-It's a simple yet engaging experience suitable for various audiences.
+Bouncing Balloons Booleans is a casual Unity game where players control a balloon, trying to stay afloat while avoiding bombs and collecting money.
+The game features a simple yet challenging gameplay loop, providing an entertaining experience.

 ## Game Mechanics

-The game features the following key mechanics:
+The game includes the following key mechanics:

+- **Balloon Control:** Players control a balloon that floats upward when the spacebar is pressed.
-- **Spawn Management:** Balloons are spawned at random intervals from the top of the play area, creating a dynamic and unpredictable environment.
+- **Obstacle Spawning:** Bombs and money objects are spawned at random intervals from the right side of the screen.
-- **Collision Detection:** Collisions with other game objects trigger balloon destruction, providing a challenging aspect to the gameplay.
+- **Collision Detection:** Collisions with bombs result in an explosion and the game ending.
+Money collisions trigger fireworks.
-- **Destruction Limits:** Balloons are destroyed if they go beyond specified positional limits, ensuring a tidy and manageable play area.
-- **Player Interaction:** Players can launch a dog into the air using the spacebar, adding a fun and strategic element to the game.
+- **Ground Interaction:** The balloon bounces back up when colliding with the ground.

 ## How to Play

-1. **Dodge Balloons:**
+1. **Stay Afloat:**
-   - Use your arrow keys or A/D keys to move your character left or right to dodge incoming balloons.
+   - Use the spacebar to control the balloon's upward movement.
+Keep the balloon afloat to avoid collisions.

-2. **Launch Dogs:**
+2. **Avoid Bombs:**
-   - Press the spacebar to launch your adorable pet dog into the air.
-The dog can only be launched when positioned at the spawn origin.
+   - Colliding with bombs ends the game.
+Dodge bombs to survive longer.

-3. **Scoring:**
+3. **Collect Money:**
-   - The game is endless, and the challenge is to achieve the highest score possible by dodging balloons and launching dogs.
+   - Collect money objects to trigger a festive fireworks display.

+4. **Bounce Back:**
+   - If the balloon collides with the ground, it bounces back up.

 ## Scripts

-### 1. `SpawnManagerX.cs`
+### 1. `RepeatBackgroundX.cs`

-This script manages the spawning of random balloons at the top of the play area.
+This script manages the seamless repetition of the background, creating a continuous scrolling effect.

-### 2. `DetectCollisionsX.cs`
+### 2. `SpawnManagerX.cs`

-Handles the detection of collisions, destroying the balloon game object upon contact.
+Controls the spawning of bombs and money objects at random intervals.

-### 3. `DestroyOutOfBoundsX.cs`
+### 3. `MoveLeftX.cs`

-Destroys game objects (both balloons and dogs) if they go beyond specified positional limits.
+Moves game objects (excluding the background) to the left.
+Objects are destroyed if they go off-screen.

-### 4. `MoveForwardX.cs`

-Moves game objects forward at a specified speed.

-### 5. `PlayerControllerX.cs`
+### 4. `PlayerControllerX.cs`

-Controls the player's ability to launch their dog into the air using the spacebar.
+Manages the player's balloon control, collision detection, and game state.
+It includes features such as upward floating, collision responses, and the ability to trigger fireworks.

 ## Contributing